frequency-chain/docs/pages/glossary.md

 ## Message

-A Frequency packet of data that matches a registered schema.
+A Frequency packet of data that matches a registered Schema.
 Any message sent on Frequency must have a registered [Schema Id](./Basics/Schemas.md) which tells consumers of the message how to read the data in the Payload.

 ## Message Service Account (MSA)